 The reasons for the current state of e-waste removal and recycling in the USA are complex, but not impossible to address.
 Some factions are more responsible than others, and maybe people should use more dumpster rental near me to remove all their old junk, electronic or not.
 Nevertheless, there are a lot of responsibilities to share regarding this junk, starting with a large number of consumers who expect to change their mobile phone every two years or so.
 This list of reasons is not exhaustive, but it is a solid starting point for understanding the US e-waste dilemma and what can be done.

-Accoding to Spartanburg waste manmagement specialists, the direct and indirect consequences of waste pollution on humans and other living beings are allergenic (causes allergies), carcinogenic (causes cancer), mutagenic (causes changes in chromosomes) and teratogenic (causes malformations).
+According to Raleigh waste management specialists, the direct and indirect consequences of waste pollution on humans and other living beings are allergenic (causes allergies), carcinogenic (causes cancer), mutagenic (causes changes in chromosomes) and teratogenic (causes malformations).
 Dioxins are released by the combustion of chlorinated waste (industry and household waste) and also come from the effluents of pulp mills.
-They have a carcinogenic effect on animals and humans.
-They cause a serious skin disease, birth defects.
-The combustion of PVC and chlorinated solvents, by releasing corrosive hydrochloric gases, is of great danger for the environment, especially if it burns at low temperatures, because it leads to the formation of dioxins.
-Mercury contaminates soils, waterways and goes up the food chain.
-It attacks the nervous system.
+They have a carcinogenic effect on animals and human beings.
+They may cause serious skin diseasez as well as possible birth defects.
+The combustion of PVC and chlorinated solvents, by releasing corrosive hydrochloric gases, is of great danger for our environment, especially if it burns at low temperatures, because it leads to the formation of dioxins.
+Mercury contaminates soils, waterways and will go up the food chain.
+It may attack animals' nervous system.
 Methylmercury, which is one of its organic compounds, is teratogenic.
 Cadium, contained in certain batteries and accumulators, its effects affect the kidneys, the heart, the bones...Lead also contained in batteriesis very penetrating.
 It infiltrates food and gives stomach pains, headaches, sometimes leads to coma or death.
 It acts on the nervous system including the brain and can affect the mental development of infants.

 Hazardous waste in the USA poses significant environmental and public health risks.
 Defined by its potential to harm human health or the environment, hazardous waste includes materials like industrial chemicals, batteries, pesticides, and electronic devices.
 The management of such waste is regulated by federal and state agencies to prevent pollution and ensure safe disposal.
 Despite these regulations, improper handling or disposal can lead to soil and water contamination, air pollution, and adverse health effects.
 Proper management involves stringent regulations, waste minimization, recycling, treatment, and secure disposal methods such as incineration or secure landfills, aiming to mitigate the impact of hazardous waste on communities and ecosystems.